How to Profit Every Earnings Season

 And in my experience, most of the confusion in options trading comes from not giving volatility the spotlight it demands.
 That’s a fatal oversight.

-When companies announce earnings, the stock prices usually move based on whether they beat or miss earnings and/or revenue estimates.
+When companies announce earnings, the stock price usually moves based on whether they beat or miss earnings and/or revenue estimates.
 For the most part, we know what to expect from an earnings per share (EPS) and revenue standpoint, but there can be big misses or big beats, depending on the situation at hand.

 Companies also update quarterly and yearly forecasts during earnings, making these events important for stock-price movement to the upside and downside.